BiqianCheng/Bash-like-CLI/README.md

 # CS 100 Programming Project

 ## Overview
-This is the ChengWang Shell project created by Shiyou Wang and Biqian Cheng for CS 100 Winter 2020.
+This is the RShell project for CS 100 Winter 2020.

 It is a simple shell program which will convert the command from user input to native linux command.